alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-27-0017-mood-swing-animation.md

   <figcaption>Reference used (by Lucas Zanotto)</figcaption>
 </figure>

 [Lucas Zanotto](https://twitter.com/lucas_zanotto/) is one of my favorite artists.
 He makes minimalist animations around mental health.
-I’m very fond of those animations.
+I'm very fond of those animations.

 To my surprise, I saw that he [released a course](https://motiondesign.school/products/get-into-3d-with-lucas-zanotto).
 To my disappointment, the course is taught around Cinema 4D.